-Retirement benefits to employees of the academy trust are provided by the Teachers' Pension Scheme ('TPS') and the Local Government Pension Scheme ('LGPS') These are defined benefit schemes which are contracted out of the State Earnings-Related Pension Scheme ('SERPS'), and the assets are held separately from those of the academy trust
+Retirement benefits to employees of the Academy Trust are provided by the Teachers' Pension Scheme ('TPS') and the Local Government Pension Scheme ('LGPS') These are defined benefit schemes and the assets are held separately from those of the Academy Trust

-The TPS is an unfunded scheme and contributions are calculated so as to spread the cost of pensions over employees' working lives with the academy trust in such a way that the pension cost is a substantially level percentage of current and future pensional payroll.
+The TPS is an unfunded scheme and contributions are calculated so as to spread the cost of pensions over employees' working lives with the Academy Trust in such a way that the pension cost is a substantially level percentage of current and future pensionable payroll.
 The contributions are determined by the Government Actuary on the basis of quinquennial valuations using a prospective benefit method.
-As stated in Note 21.
-The TPS is a multi-employer scheme and the academy trust is unable to identify its share of the underlying assets and liabilities of the scheme on a consistent and reasonable basis.
+As stated in Note 20, the TPS is a multi-employer scheme and the Academy Trust is unable to identify its share of the underlying assets and liabilities of the scheme on a consistent and reasonable basis.
 The TPS is therefore treated as a defined contribution scheme and the contributions recognised as they are paid each year.

-THE LGPS is a funded scheme and the assets are held separately from those of the academy trust in separate trustee administered funds.
+THE LGPS is a funded scheme and the assets are held separately from those of the Academy Trust in separate Trustee administered funds.
 Pension scheme assets are measured at fair value and liabilities are measured on an actuarial basis using the projected unit method and discounted at a rate equivalent to the current rate of return on a high quality corporate bond of equivalent term and currency to the liabilities.
 The actuarial valuations are obtained at least triennially and are updated at each balance sheet date.
 The amounts charged to operating surplus are the current service costs and gains and losses on settlements and curtailments.
 They are included as part of staff costs.
 Past service costs are recognised immediately in the Statement of Financial Activities if the benefits have vested.
 If the benefits have not vested immediately, the costs are recognised over the period until the vesting occurs.
 The expected return on assets and the interest cost are shown as a net finance amount of other finance costs or credits adjacent to interest.
 Actuarial gains and losses are recognised immediately in other gains and losses.